OSOceanAcoustics/echopop/docs/theory/semivariogram_theory.md

 ## Assumptions and limitations

-Variogram analysis assumes at least intrinsic stationarity of increments and, for second‑order stationarity, a constant mean.
-If the mean exhibits spatial trend, detrend or model the mean prior to variogram estimation.
-Variogram estimation is sensitive to outliers, edge effects, and irregular sampling; handle these issues explicitly and document the choices made.
-Standardized estimators, robust estimators (e.g. Cressie–Hawkins), and careful binning can mitigate some practical problems, but they do not replace the need to evaluate assumptions and diagnostics.
+Variogram analysis assumes at least intrinsic stationarity of increments and, for second‑order stationarity, a constant mean {cite:p}`cressie_statistics,chiles_geostatistics_2012`.
+If the mean exhibits spatial trend, detrend or model the mean prior to variogram estimation {cite:p}`goovaerts_1997`.
+Variogram estimation is sensitive to outliers, edge effects, and irregular sampling; handle these issues explicitly and document the choices made {cite:p}`webster_2007`.
+Standardized estimators, robust estimators (e.g. Cressie–Hawkins), and careful binning can mitigate some practical problems, but they do not replace the need to evaluate assumptions and diagnostics {cite:p}`cressie_statistics,montero_2015`.